Protection Pause & Restoration

 This layer is not here to create a system of punishment.

-It exists to make room for clarity when balance is disturbed, when recognition loses context, when value is claimed without being carried, when Lumen risk moving without carrying capacity, or when harm begins to form within the field.
+It exists to make room for clarity when balance is disturbed, when recognition loses context, when Carrying Value becomes loose from real contribution, when Lumen risk moving without Carrying Capacity, or when harm begins to form within the field.

 LPWS does not assume that every signal is guilt.